 If a unit belonging to the SV player enters a province controlled by the NV where there is a Quyết Thầng militia marker on its own, then the marker is immediately removed and the province passes into SV control.
-In this event, the mechanised units immediately stop their movement.
+In this event, the SV unit ceases its movement immediately.